norcams/docs-enduser/docs/hpc.rst

    service will therefore be discontinued in 2023, and users are encouraged to migrate to the `Shared HPC`_ service.

+   Tentative end date for the dedicated HPC service is **June 1, 2023**

 .. contents::

 .. _High-performance computing (HPC): https://en.wikipedia.org/wiki/Supercomputer